Sameera312001/UMBC-DATA606-Capstone/docs/Report.md

 - **MonthlyCharges:** Monthly charges for the customer (numerical).
 - **TotalCharges:** Total charges for the customer (numerical).
 - **Churn:** Whether the customer churned (binary: "Yes" or "No").

+# Results Of EDA
+- In my dataset, I encountered 11 missing values in the 'TotalCharges' column.
+Notably, the 'tenure' value for these entries was also 0, despite the 'MonthlyCharges' column containing non-empty values.
+To ensure data integrity, I opted to remove these 11 rows from the dataset.
+With this adjustment, my dataset is now considered clean and ready for further analysis.
+Subsequently, I proceeded to conduct visualizations, preprocessing steps, and summary statistics to gain deeper insights into the data.
+- **Summary Statistics:**